 Under~(\ref{eq:componentidentification}), the field strength $H_{mn5}$ maps onto the standard Maxwell field strength

 and the mixed topological term in~(\ref{eq:SSStopcomponents}) becomes

 which is the standard Chern--Simons-like coupling between the KR three-form field strength $H_{nkl}$ and the gauge vector $A_m$.
-This is precisely the term studied by Sengupta~\cite{Mukhopadhyaya:2002jn} in the context of cosmic microwave background radiation in the Randall--Sundrum scenario, now embedded in a fully supersymmetric framework.
+This is precisely the term studied by Mukhopadhyaya et al.~\cite{Mukhopadhyaya:2002jn} in the context of cosmic microwave background radiation in the Randall--Sundrum scenario, now embedded in a fully supersymmetric framework.

 The supersymmetric action after the identification reads

 where we have introduced the four-component Dirac spinors

 associated with the gaugino $\zeta$ of the vector multiplet.